Drew19980118/Big5-HCD/README.md

 ## Abstract

 Personality-aware Human-Computer Dialogue (HCD) systems are critical for enabling personalized interactions.
-However, to the best of our knowledge, existing HCD datasets lack explicit personality trait annotations, creating a fundamental barrier to developing robust personality-aware HCD systems.
-To address this, we introduce Big5-HCD, the first HCD dataset with fine-grained Big Five personality annotations.
-This dataset was derived from RealPersonaChat—a Human-Human Dialogue (HHD) dataset—through a four-stage semi-supervised pipeline: (1) Construction of a subset based on sampling of HHDs from RealPersonaChat; (2) Construction of role-model HCDs with validation by human evaluators; (3) Construction of a human-calibrated Large Language Model (LLM) evaluation benchmark for automatic adaptation; and (4) Adapation based on LLM evaluators' consensus for HCD scaling.
-Experimental evaluations of adaptation effectiveness on Big5-HCD showed high approval rates and tolerance scores from human evaluators, confirming its reliability as a personality-annotated HCD dataset for developing personality-aware HCD systems.
+However, to the best of our knowledge, existing HCD benchmarks lack explicit personality trait annotations, creating a fundamental barrier to developing robust personality-aware HCD systems.
+To address this, we introduce \textbf{Big5-HCD}, the first HCD benchmark with fine-grained Big Five personality annotations.
+This benchmark was derived from RealPersonaChat—a Human-Human Dialogue (HHD) benchmark—through a four-stage semi-supervised pipeline: (1) Construction of a subset based on sampling of HHDs from RealPersonaChat; (2) Construction of role-model HCDs with validation by human evaluators; (3) Construction of a human-calibrated Large Language Model (LLM) evaluation benchmark for automatic adaptation; and (4) Adapation based on LLM evaluators' consensus for HCD scaling.
+Experimental evaluations of adaptation effectiveness on Big5-HCD showed high approval rates and tolerance scores from human evaluators, confirming its reliability as a personality-annotated HCD benchmark for developing personality-aware HCD systems.

-## Dataset Statistics
+## Benchmark Statistics

 ![](./assets/interlocutor_proportion.png)